kabisa/maji/README.md

 ### Running tests

-To run test, you have several options; keeping the Javascript test runner open, running Javascript tests once, running RSpec tests once or running all tests once:
+To run test, you have several options:
-* To run Javascript tests run `bin/karma start`.
+* To run JavaScript tests run `bin/karma start`.
 This will start a Karma server with Phantomjs and will continuously watch your Javascript files and run tests on changes.
-* To run Javascript tests once, run `bin/karma start --single-run`.
+* To run JavaScript tests once, run `bin/karma start --single-run`.
 * To run features specs once, run `bundle exec rspec`.
 * To run all tests once, run `bin/ci`.